johnycordeiro/TELP/README.md

 - **Multi-Language Support**: Configurable for various languages, facilitating global linguistic research.
 - **Customizable Crawling Parameters**: Set specific URLs, crawling depth, and timeout settings.

+## Citing our Work

+More specific information about TELP can be obtained in the following publication:

+*Cordeiro, J. P., Silvano, P. M., Leal, A., & Pais, S. (2024, May).
+TELP–Text Extraction with Linguistic Patterns.
+In Proceedings of the 3rd Annual Meeting of the Special Interest Group on Under-resourced Languages@ LREC-COLING 2024 (pp. 337-344).*

+If you find TELP useful, please cite it.
+This would help spread the tool throughout the community.
+Thank you in advance!

 ## Installation

 ### Windows